Stephanie Miner

-Stephanie Ann Miner (born April 30, 1970) is an American attorney, politician, and former Mayor of Syracuse, New York.
-Miner served as Mayor of Syracuse from 2010 to 2018, and is the first woman to have held that office.
+Stephanie Ann Miner (born April 30, 1970) is an American attorney and politician who served as the mayor of Syracuse, New York, from 2010 to 2018, the first woman to have held that office.
 Prior to her mayoralty, she was a member of the Syracuse City Council.
 Miner co-chaired the New York State Democratic Party from 2012 to 2014.
-In 2018, Miner ran unsuccessfully for Governor of New York on the newly created Serve America Movement line.
+In 2018, Miner ran unsuccessfully for governor of New York on the newly-created Serve America Movement line.

 Early life, education and career

-On April 30, 1970, Miner was born in Syracuse, New York to Edward Miner, MD, a physician and an army officer, and Dianne Cooney, a nurse who later served as dean of the Wegmans School of Nursing at St. John Fisher College.
+On April 30, 1970, Miner was born in Syracuse, New York to Edward Miner, MD, a physician and an Army officer, and Dianne Cooney, a nurse who later served as dean of the Wegmans School of Nursing at St. John Fisher College.
 Miner became involved in politics at an early age by stuffing envelopes for local candidates at her grandmother's kitchen table in the Eastwood neighborhood.

-Miner attended high school in Homer, New York, where she was senior class president and voted most likely to succeed.
-She received her B.A., magna cum laude, in journalism and political science from Syracuse University in 1992, and her J.D. from the University at Buffalo Law School in 1999.
+Miner attended high school in Homer, New York, where she was senior class president and voted "most likely to succeed."
+She received her B.A., magna cum laude, in journalism and political science from Syracuse University in 1992 and her J.D. from the University at Buffalo Law School in 1999.

+Early career

 In 1994, she served as a regional representative for then-governor of New York Mario Cuomo.
 Upon graduating from law school, Miner was hired at the Syracuse law firm Blitman and King LLP, where she worked until resigning in March 2009 to focus on her mayoral campaign.

-Early political career

 In her first run for public office in 2001, Miner ran for one of two at-large Syracuse Common Council seats that were up for election.
 She won, placing first among four candidates.
 Her tough leadership on important city issues propelled her to re-election in 2005 when she again placed first among four candidates for the two seats.
 Miner received the most votes of any candidate on the ballot, including the incumbent mayor.

 As a Common Councilor, Miner championed and helped pass legislation that gave $1 million in initial funding to Say Yes to Education, a program that provides necessary support services for Syracuse City School Districts students and promises free or reduced college tuition to students who graduate from City high schools.